dan-watson/cv/README.md

 * System administration across our AWS stack - RDS, Elastic Beanstalk, SES, Open Search and more.
 * Migration all our services away from Elastic Beanstalk to Kubernetes
 * HubSpot integration both technical and administrative
+* Migrate analytics away from Postgres to QuestDB with an API layer for easy access across our applications.
+Reduced all query times from multiple seconds to under 50ms

 **April 2018 - February 2022**\
 **Contracting / Ruby / Rails Engineer - Sentinel Management Consultants**